Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Additional Experimental Details and Results

-where $\Phi(\cdot)$ is the standard normal cumulative distribution function (CDF).
-The parameters $(\mu_{\ell},\sigma_{\ell})$ are listed in Fig.~\ref{fig:delay_table_and_plot}\,(a), and the resulting PMF shapes are shown in Fig.~\ref{fig:delay_table_and_plot}\,(b).
+where $\Phi(\cdot)$ is the standard normal cumulative distribution function.
+The parameters $(\mu_{\ell},\sigma_{\ell})$ are listed in Fig.~\ref{fig:delay_table_and_plot}(a), and the resulting PMF shapes are shown in Fig.~\ref{fig:delay_table_and_plot}(b).
 As the difficulty increases, $\mu_{\ell}$ shifts probability mass toward longer delays, while $\sigma_{\ell}$ controls the spread.
-For exact reproduction of the histogram style in Fig.~\ref{fig:delay_table_and_plot}\,(b), we additionally provide an empirical categorical PMF $\mathbf{p}^{(\ell)}=(p^{(\ell)}_1,\dots,p^{(\ell)}_{d_{\max}})$ that matches the bar heights and renormalizes them to one.

-\paragraph{Sampling logic.} At the beginning of each timestep $k$, for each ordered pair $(j,i)$, the environment samples an exogenous per-link delay $d_{ji,k}\sim p_{\ell}(\cdot)$ independently across ordered pairs and timesteps; the sampled delays are \emph{not observed} to agents.
+At the beginning of each timestep $k$, for each ordered pair $(j,i)$, the environment samples an exogenous per-link delay $d_{ji,k}\sim p_{\ell}(\cdot)$ independently across ordered pairs and timesteps; the sampled delays are not observed by agents.
 Any message generated at timestep $k$ from $j$ to $i$ is delivered after $d_{ji,k}$ timesteps.
-Message arrival and the rule for concurrent arrivals follow the DeComm\mbox{-}POMG specification stated earlier (arrival timestep $t=k+d_{ji,k}$ and keeping only the most recent message if several arrive together).
+Message arrival and the rule for concurrent arrivals follow the DeComm-POMG specification in Sec.~\ref{sec:pro_formu}: the arrival timestep is $t=k+d_{ji,k}$, and if several messages from the same sender arrive simultaneously, only the most recent one is retained.